YS-jack/Runelingual-Transcripts/updater/README.md

 Welcome to the updater directory of the RuneLingual Transcript Sources.
 This directory contains scripts and utilities to update and maintain the transcripts used by the RuneLingual plugin.

-## What programs in Updater Does
+## Overview of Updater Programs

-There are four programs in the updater directory which perform tasks to maintain and update every transcript.
-Here is the description of what each programs do:
+The `Updater` directory contains five distinct programs, each designed to perform specific tasks for maintaining and updating transcripts.
+Below is a detailed description of each program's functionality:

-･ update_En_transcript.py : updates the English transcript from source.
+1. [`update_En_transcript.java`](./update_En_transcripts.java): This program is responsible for updating the English transcript from the source.

-･ update_nonEn_transcripts.py : adds JSON key-value pairs that exist in the English transcripts but not in other languages' transcripts.
-The new value can be either an empty string or the original (English) string.
-The user will be able to choose whether to between an empty string or the original string before the progarm updates transcripts.
+2. [`update_nonEn_transcripts.py`](./update_nonEn_transcripts.py): This program enriches non-English transcripts by adding JSON key-value pairs that exist in the English transcripts but are absent in other languages' transcripts.
+It provides the user with the option to populate the new values with either an empty string or the original English string prior to updating the transcripts.

+3. [`update_char_images.py`](./update_char_images.py): This program creates character images for insertion like emojis in the RuneLite client.
+This is particularly useful for languages whose alphabets differ significantly from English and cannot be displayed directly through conventional means.

-･ update_hash.py : Creates hash files for all languages.
-This hash file is necessary for the RuneLingual plugin to know whether the local file is up-to-date or not.
-An example of hash file can be seen here .
+4. [`update_hash.py`](./update_hash.py): This program generates hash files for all languages.
+These hash files are crucial for the RuneLingual plugin to determine if the local file is current.

-In the RuneLingual plugin, downloads outdated/new files in the RuneLingual transcript repository compared to the player's local files.
-This is done by comparing the hash files in the RuneLingual transcript repository and local files, updating files that have different hash values, and if a file is missing in the local hash file but exists in the repository's hash file, simply download it.
-Finally, replace the local hash file with the repository's hash file.
+5. [`switch_English_and_emptyString.py`](./switch_English_and_emptyString.py): This program modifies an existing transcript file by either replacing all instances of an empty string ("") with the original English string or vice versa.

+For a deeper understanding of why these scripts are essential, please refer to the [README](./RuneLingual/transcript/README.md) in the top directory.

+# Steps for Adding a New Language

+Follow these steps to add a new language:

+1. Run the programs in the order listed above (1-4).

+    - Program 3 [`update_char_images.py`](./update_char_images.py) is unnecessary if the language uses the English alphabet, including characters with accents (like those in Spanish, Portuguese, Norwegian).
+If you're unsure, ask one of our developers and we'll be able to test it for you.

+2. Use [`switch_English_and_emptyString.py`](./switch_English_and_emtpyString.py) if you wish to switch between English and an empty string ("") for untranslated values.

+## What to Do After New Items/NPCs etc. Are Added

+Use programs 1, 2, 4 in this order.
+It's recommended that all non-English transcripts should be up-to-date before doing this, or you're likely to encounter problems when merging changes.

-## How to Use programs in the Updater
+## How to Run programs in the Updater

 Follow these steps to use the updater: